 New To Our Booth

 Since this was Exhibit Farm’s second appearance at the Commodity Classic, it was nice to see many familiar faces.
 With that being said, we brought some new interactive and educational displays that we didn’t have at last year’s convention.

-The first new display that we took this year was the Commodity Diversity Display.
+The first new display that we took this year was the Local Agricultural Commodities Display.
 The original idea for this display came from a version we built for the Missouri Department of Agriculture.
 However, with the Commodity Classic being in San Antonio, we built one with the focus on Texas.
 This is a standalone, two-sided display with an electronic interactive side, and a timeline of agriculture in Texas on the other.
 This display highlights the main ag commodities that are grown in Texas.
 It is completely customizable and can be made to represent any area.

 Some Corny Displays

 The second new display that was a big hit was the Anatomy of a Corn Kernel.
 This piece makes learning about a corn kernel fun and interactive for all ages.
 It starts off as one piece, and can be split in half to expose the inner layers.
 One side focuses on the uses of a corn kernel, and the other explains the anatomy.
 Attendees voiced their interest, as well as their ideas to expand this product into other ag commodities such as soybeans, a corn cob, and wheat.

 Finally, the third new display was the corn cob replicas.
 These were developed as a solution to a community education problem.
 An educator came to us and stated every time they take real corn cobs to a classroom, the students wind up with sticky hands and their corn cobs are broken.
 We provided a solution by building exact replicas of a sweet corn, popcorn, and field corn cob.